-Whether you are interested in lifting your eyelids and removing the excess baggage, a facelift, rejuvenating your skin, or considering BOTOX® or fillers, and more, feel free to contact us.
-Dr. Thomas Oberg, MD leads our department of Cosmetic and Reconstructive Surgery of the Eyelids and Face.
+Whether you are interested in lifting your eyelids and removing the excess baggage, a facelift, rejuvenating your skin, or considering BOTOX® or fillers, and more, we recommend contacting Still Canyon Plastics at (801) 363-3356.

 Eyelid rejuvenation consists of upper and/or lower lid surgery, also known as upper- and lower-lid blepharoplasty.
 These are surgical procedures which help to remove the excess skin and fat, and also serves to tighten the supporting structures of the eyelids.
 This overall helps to restore a more youthful appearance.
 Frequently performed as a cosmetic procedure, patients may also qualify through insurance if the skin is interfering with their vision to a significant degree.

 A sagging forehead, also known as brow ptosis, can be addressed through a variety of means.
 For certain patients, a small amount of BOTOX® may help elevate the eyebrows.
 For others, surgical correction may help restore the eyebrows to a more youthful position.
 Surgery may be performed in a variety of ways.